csquare-d/CICDecoy/README.md

 ## Get Involved

 CI/CDecoy is built for defenders.
-This is an early release — if you try it, we want to know what worked and what didn't.
+This is an early release.
+If you try it, we want to know what worked and what didn't.

 - **Website** — [cicdecoy.systems](https://cicdecoy.systems/) for project overview and updates.
 - **Try it** — `docker compose up` gets you running in under two minutes.